tsjondin/python-classify/README.md

 	classify(intersection(SpecificResource, IdentifiableResource), ...data)

-The data must now conform must now fullfill the interface of both the SpecificResource and IdentifiableResource, it will be an instanceof Intersection<SpecificResource & IdentifiableResource> and inherit from both of their classes.
+The data must now fullfill the interface of both the SpecificResource and IdentifiableResource, if it does then classify will return an instanceof with the type Intersection<SpecificResource & IdentifiableResource> which inherits from both of the classes.

+It does this inheritance to that one may use isinstance for checking types since the Intersection type is dynamic and not accessable from call-site without retrieving it via the type() function.